 Agents representing self-publishing or vanity publishers and individuals or agencies seeking “reading or publishing fees” to represent Chief Stone need not contact us.

-If you believe you would be a good advocate to represent Chief Stone as his literary agent, please contact the Foundation using the form below:
+If you believe you would be a good advocate to represent Chief Stone as his literary agent, please send your Name and Email Address to the Foundation using the “Leave A Reply” form below.